Quick CV Dropoff

 Roles regularly involve working independently and covering for permanent staff.
 Therefore, locums are expected to take on responsibilities and have an immediate impact without too much supervision.

-These offerings are particularly useful for those with young children and other caring responsibilities.
+These offerings are particularly useful for those with young children, elderly parents or other caring responsibilities.
 Locum work also enables candidates to travel or spend more time with their loved ones.

-This benefit is illustrated by candidates who seize this opportunity to work for a prolonged period to take months off, whether that’s to travel or spend time with their loved ones.
+This benefit is illustrated by candidates who seize this opportunity to work for a prolonged period to take months off, whether that’s to travel or have the summer holidays off with children.
 Those who do this often see that their take-home pay hasn’t been impacted because they are earning more in a shorter space of time.

 Legal locums can quickly develop their skills